greghart/Ghost/core/server/adapters/README.md

 1. Every adapter *must* be setup and configured properly for Ghost to function.
 2. Thus, every adapter *must* come with a built-in default implementation.
 3. Each adapter must have a unique key
-4. Each adapter implementation should have a unique key
+4. Each adapter implementation should have a unique key.
+This is currently filename or module.
-3. The active implementation for an adapter should be configurable, as well as options for separate implementations side-by-side.
+5. The active implementation for an adapter should be configurable, as well as options for separate implementations side-by-side.
-4. Custom adapter implementations should just need to be code added in a specific location, or a custom installed package.
+6. Custom adapter implementations should just need to be code added in a specific location, or a custom installed package.

 example adapter configuration